ViktorOn/Mahou/README.md

 - <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>Alt</kbd>+<kbd>Win</kbd>+<kbd>F12</kbd> - To exit Mahou.
 - Other hotkeys disabled by default or have description in Mahou.

-### [Download or view release notes.](https://github.com/BladeMight/Mahou/releases) (:exclamation: recommended to use: latest-commit ↓)
+### [Download or view release notes](https://github.com/BladeMight/Mahou/releases) (:exclamation: recommended to use: latest-commit ↓).

 ### Beta or "version with latest changes" (aka latest-commit) [here](https://github.com/BladeMight/Mahou/releases/tag/latest-commit).

 !
-Even though release date is "12 Aug 2017", this release is auto-compiled and updated every commit.
+Even though release date is "23 Jul 2019", this release is auto-compiled and updated every commit.
 If unsure download the Release_x86_x64.zip.

 ### Using Chocolatey? type `cinst Mahou` to install.